OPRAH'S DEAD SON

 "What does he want Oprah to go along with now?"

-"I thought she came down to see Isaac?"
+"I thought she came to see Isaac?"

 "What pot luck thing?"

-"Oh, he's got everyone coming over.
+"He's got everyone coming over.
 It's gonna be a hot time in the old house tonight.
 Dow's bringing a Pad Thai."

-"I'm making apple pie," Ray says.
+"I'm making apple pie."
+Ray looks up.

 "I didn't see a new piano anywhere."